opensafely/documentation/docs/pipelines.md

 This example declares the pipeline `version`, the `population_size` for the dummy data, and two actions, `generate_cohorts` and `run_model`.

+You only need to change `version` if you want to take advantage of features of newer versions of the pipeline framework.

 The `generate_cohorts` action will create the highly sensitive `input.csv` dataset.
 It will be dummy data when run locally, and will be based on real data from the OpenSAFELY database when run in the secure environment.
 The `run_model` action will run a Stata script called `model.do` based on the the `input.csv` created by the previous action.